Chipotle Planning Major Revamp Under New CEO, Dozens Of Restaurant Locations Will Close Within 30 Days

-Struggling Mexican food chain Chipotle is trying desperately trying to get back on top after several foodborne illness outbreaks in recent years sent many longtime customers running away.
+Struggling Mexican food chain Chipotle is trying desperately to get back on top after several food-borne illness outbreaks in recent years sent many longtime customers running away.
 Now that new CEO Brian Niccol is in charge, the company is about to go through a major overhaul.

 When he took over in February, Niccol found a company with a tremendous need for improvement.